HavenInc/janus_old/README.md

 ## The Mini Project
 Create a small application or API that will communicate with a Slack channel. **You can use this skeleton project as a starting point, or use another framework of your choice.
 The only requirement is it must be Javascript based.**

+> Do not hesitate to ask questions about how this could/should be set up!
+This is not a strict quiz, it is a starting point for collaboration.

 #### Skeleton Overview
 The skeleton provided here is a barebones [Strongloop/Loopback](https://docs.strongloop.com/display/public/LB/Getting+started+with+LoopBack) application.
 The additions include